-Practising RNs and RN(NP)s are required to provide an estimate of how many hours you will work up to the end of 2016.
+Practising RNs and RN(NP)s are required to provide an estimate of how many hours you will work up to the end of 2017.
 This projection may require some calculations.
-You may claim actual hours worked including overtime.
-Sick time, vacation time or other time-off should not be included in this calculation.
+For information on what can and can’t be included, please see page 6 of our CCP Guide.

-- How many hours do I have to work to be eligible for registration renewal?
+- How many hours do I have to work to be eligible for renewal?

 The minimum requirement for RN(NP)s in Manitoba is 900 extended practice hours in the previous three years or 300 extended practice hours in the previous year.
 Nurse practitioner educators must have 100 clinical hours as part of their total practice hours per year.